ianmjones/EventBusIJ_WebExample/README.md

 # EventBusIJ_WebExample #

-A simple example web application project using EventBusIJ, the simple Event Bus for Desktop and Web Edition Real Studio projects.
+A simple example web application project using EventBusIJ, the simple *synchronous* Event Bus for Desktop and Web Edition Real Studio projects.

 ## How To Get ##